jkingphd/semantic-image-search/README.md

 `streamlit run --server.port 8081 --server.maxUploadSize 10 --browser.gatherUsageStats false streamlit-milvus.py`

 Feel free to change the port or upload limit. `--browser.gatherUsageStats false` simply deactivates telemetry.

+## Contact

+If you have any questions, please feel free to contact me at jkkphys@gmail.com.